lmorchard/blog.decafbad.com/_posts/2008-04-26-greatest-hits-vol-1-the-tinkery-bits.markdown

     - Wherein I talk about how XML-RPC has worked for me.
 - 2002 May 31: [RSS autodiscovery via the HTML LINK element](http://decafbad.com/blog/2002/05/31
 /oooago)
-    - It's the orange feed button everywhere nowâ€”here's how it started.
+    - It's the orange feed button everywhere now—here's how it started.
 - 2002 Apr 18: [Auto-backlinks from blog entries via referral logs](http://decafbad.com/blog/2002/04/18/oooaoe)
     - Building backlinks from referer logs to help weave the blogosphere.
 It was great until the spammers ruined it, though [Sam Ruby has a neat implementation](http://www.intertwingly.net/blog/2005/05/08/Sincerest-Form-Of-Flattery).
 - 2002 Apr 18: [Pipelining the web makes for messy URLs](http://decafbad.com/blog/2002/04/18/oooaod)